mromerdagan/beautiful-python-decorators/README.md

 ~~~~

 ### @memoize
-> *memoization or memoisation is an optimization technique used primarily to speed
+> *memoization or memoisation is an optimization technique used primarily to
-up computer programs by storing the results of expensive function calls and
+speed up computer programs by storing the results of expensive function calls
-returning the cached result when the same inputs occur again.* -
+and returning the cached result when the same inputs occur again.* -
 [wikipedia](https://en.wikipedia.org/wiki/Memoization)

 Before I start talking about @memoize, its worth noting that in python 3 there
 is a built in memoization decorator- `functools.lru_cache`.
 Usage is as simple
 as adding @functools.lru_cache above a function definition.
 Having said that,
-the @memoize decorator is nice for education and learning and I do reccomend
+the @memoize decorator is nice for education and learning and I do recomend at
-having a look at this section.
+least having a look at it.

-Consider fibonacci function that uses recursion (I know recursion is not a good
+Consider fibonacci function that uses recursion (I'm not recommending using
-idea here! it's for the sake of education!)
+recursion here! it's for the sake of education only)
 So, let's look at the number of calculations needed to compute rec_fib(5).
 We
 will do that using our beloved `beautiful_trace` from two paragraphs ago :)

-So the code is something like this:
+The code:
 ~~~~
 #!/usr/bin/python3